W.W. Grainger (GWW)

 Competitors in the operating (MRO) supplies industry include Fastenal (NASDAQ:FAST), MSC Industrial Direct (NYSE:MSM), and HD Supply (NASDAQ:HDS).

-A company’s long-term sales performance can indicate its overall quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last five years, W.W.
-Grainger grew its sales at a decent 8.1% compounded annual growth rate.
+Examining a company’s long-term performance can provide clues about its quality.
+Any business can have short-term success, but a top-tier one grows for years.
+Thankfully, W.W.
+Grainger’s 8.7% annualized revenue growth over the last five years was decent.
 Its growth was slightly above the average industrials company and shows its offerings resonate with customers.

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
 W.W.
-Grainger’s recent performance shows its demand has slowed as its annualized revenue growth of 4.9% over the last two years was below its five-year trend.
-W.W.
-Grainger Year-On-Year Revenue Growth
+Grainger’s recent performance shows its demand has slowed as its annualized revenue growth of 4.3% over the last two years was below its five-year trend.

 We can better understand the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
 Over the last two years, W.W.
-Grainger’s organic revenue averaged 5.9% year-on-year growth.
-Because this number aligns with its normal revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.
-W.W.
-Grainger Organic Revenue Growth
+Grainger’s organic revenue averaged 4.8% year-on-year growth.
+Because this number aligns with its two-year revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.

-Looking ahead, sell-side analysts expect revenue to grow 5.7% over the next 12 months, similar to its two-year rate.
-This projection doesn't excite us and implies its newer products and services will not accelerate its top-line performance yet.
-At least the company is tracking well in other measures of financial health.
+Looking ahead, sell-side analysts expect revenue to grow 4.9% over the next 12 months, similar to its two-year rate.
+This projection doesn't excite us and implies its newer products and services will not lead to better top-line performance yet.

 6. Gross Margin & Pricing Power

 W.W.
 Grainger’s unit economics are great compared to the broader industrials sector and signal that it enjoys product differentiation through quality or brand.
-As you can see below, it averaged an excellent 38.2% gross margin over the last five years.
-Said differently, roughly $38.20 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
-W.W.
-Grainger Trailing 12-Month Gross Margin
+As you can see below, it averaged an excellent 38.6% gross margin over the last five years.
+Said differently, roughly $38.62 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.

 W.W.
-Grainger’s gross profit margin came in at 39.7% this quarter, in line with the same quarter last year.
-On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.
+Grainger produced a 39.5% gross profit margin in Q4, in line with the same quarter last year.
+Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-Looking at the trend in its profitability, W.W.
-Grainger’s operating margin rose by 5.1 percentage points over the last five years, as its sales growth gave it immense operating leverage.
+Analyzing the trend in its profitability, W.W.
+Grainger’s operating margin rose by 2 percentage points over the last five years, as its sales growth gave it operating leverage.

 This quarter, W.W.
-Grainger generated an operating profit margin of 15.6%, in line with the same quarter last year.
+Grainger generated an operating margin profit margin of 14.3%, in line with the same quarter last year.
 This indicates the company’s cost structure has recently been stable.

 8. Earnings Per Share